SELF-Technology/self-chain-public/README.md

 ---

-*SELF - Because your data should work for you, not against you.*
+*SELF - The Future Of Technology Belongs To You*